iwipwq/hh-defi/README.md

 // TradeOffs

 Pros: Quick, easy, resemble what's on mainnet
-Cons: We need an API, some contracts are complex to work with
+Cons: We need an ABI, some contracts are complex to work with